Anita Elberse

 • World-Class Teacher and Researcher on Management and Marketing Strategies

-Professor Elberse develops and teaches an MBA course covering the "Businesses of Entertainment, Media, and Sports," which ranks among the most sought-after courses in the School’s curriculum, and chairs a short executive education program, also named "The Business of Entertainment, Media, and Sports."
-She chairs a semester-long mentoring program, "Crossover Into Business," that is specifically designed for professional athletes.
-She further leads the Summer Venture in Management Program for college students from minority backgrounds.
-Poets & Quants named her one of the "World's Best Business School Professors Under the Age of 40," and she has received teaching awards on multiple occasions from both the Harvard Business School and its students.
+Professor Elberse is acclaimed for her work on furthering equality in sports media.
+She chairs a semester-long mentoring program, "Crossover Into Business," specifically designed for professional athletes and leads the Summer Venture in Management Program for college students from minority backgrounds.
+Poets & Quants named her one of the "World's Best Business School Professors Under the Age of 40," and she has received teaching awards on multiple occasions from both students and Harvard Business School itself.
+Professor Elberse provides actionable takeaways for organizations to effectively manage products and talent in media, reflecting her fruitful work on digital-media strategies.
+As a speaker, Professor Elberse provides insightful stories, commentary, and case studies unpacking the best of sports, media, and pop culture.

 Anita Elberse photo 3